Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 WP Simple Cart Plugin, interfaces with the PayPal sandbox and Stripe testmode to allow for testing.

+= Documentation =
-For video tutorial, screenshots, detailed documentation, support and updates, please visit:
+For documentation, video tutorials, screenshots, support, and updates, please visit:

 [WP Simple Cart Documentation](https://www.tipsandtricks-hq.com/ecommerce/wp-shopping-cart) or